mgoeker/table2itol/README.md

 When loading the script it shows the usual help message and an indication that you are running it in interactive mode.
-When doing so, you might need to modify the `opt` variable much like command-line users might need to apply certain command-line options.
+When doing so, you might need to modify the `options` variable much like command-line users might need to apply certain command-line options.
 For instance, in analogy to entering:

 `./table2itol.R --identifier Tip --label Name annotation.tsv`